MsKittin/Rosalind_tasks/README.md

 Given: Positive integers n≤40 and k≤5.

 Return: The total number of rabbit pairs that will be present after n months, if we begin with 1 pair and in each generation, every pair of reproduction-age rabbits produces a litter of k rabbit pairs (instead of only 1 pair).

+# Translating RNA into Protein

+Given: An RNA string s corresponding to a strand of mRNA (of length at most 10 kbp).

+Return: The protein string encoded by s.

+# Finding a Motif in DNA

+Given: Two DNA strings s and t (each of length at most 1 kbp).

+Return: All locations of t as a substring of s.